 These are the three primary settings where PSWs work:

-In general, Hospitals are the highest paying followed by City-owned Long-Term Care homes.
+In general, hospitals in Ontario are the highest paying followed by City-owned Long-Term Care homes.

 There are other factors too that might affect your salary.